 Indicating the Direction Of Flow

-The direction of the fluid flow in a pipe is to be indicated by an arrow located near the basic Identification Color.
+The direction of the fluid flow in a pipe is to be indicated by an arrow located near the basic Identification Colour.
 The arrow may be either white or black, whichever provides the best contrast.
 If a label with the Identification Colour is being used, the direction of flow is indicated by the pointed end of this label.
 For more information on BS 1710 pipe marking requirements, download the UK Pipe Marking Guide by Graphic Products.
 This easy-to-use guide breaks down the essentials to help make compliance easier.

-The most common and economical way to be in compliance with British Standard 1710 is to use adhesive backed pipe marker labels.
-Adhesive BS 1710 pipe markers are easy to make and apply, and if you are using a DuraLabel printer, they are economical, durable, and you can always get the right material for the conditions (as required by BS 1710).
+An effective way to follow British Standard 1710 is to use adhesive backed pipe marker labels.
+Adhesive BS 1710 pipe markers are easy to make and apply.
+When paired with a DuraLabel printer, they are economical, durable, and you can get the right material for the conditions specified by BS 1710.